MoonPoet/xaprb-src/content/blog/2006/how-to-build-role-based-access-control-in-sql.md

 You need these columns in every table.
 I'll introduce the columns here, and explain them in more detail as I go.

-1.  `c_uid` is the primary or surrogate key for each row (it doesn't have to be meaningless auto_increment, as long as it's an integer).
+1.  `c_uid` is the primary or surrogate key for each row (it doesn't have to be meaningless `auto_increment`, as long as it's an integer).
 2.  `c_owner` is the ID of the row's owner.
 This corresponds to `c_uid` in the `t_user` table.
 3.  `c_group` defines which group owns the object.
 As I mentioned above, this is frequently a source of confusion, because people tend to think this defines a user's group memberships.
 That's a special case I'll cover later.
 4.  `c_unixperms` defines the object's UNIX-style read/write/delete permissions.